Behavioral Health Specialist Visa Sponsorship Jobs in Missouri

 Which companies sponsor visas for behavioral health specialists in Missouri?

 The most active sponsors for behavioral health specialist roles in Missouri tend to be large integrated health systems and community mental health centers.
-BJC HealthCare, Mercy Health, SSM Health, and Burrell Behavioral Health have all filed H-1B petitions for behavioral health positions in recent years.
-Federally qualified health centers (FQHCs) in underserved Missouri communities also sponsor international candidates, sometimes through J-1 waiver programs tied to Health Professional Shortage Areas.
+BJC HealthCare, Mercy Health, SSM Health, and Burrell Behavioral Health have all filed H-1B visa petitions for behavioral health positions in recent years.
+Federally qualified health centers (FQHCs) in underserved Missouri communities also sponsor international candidates, sometimes through J-1 visa waiver programs tied to Health Professional Shortage Areas.

 Which visa types are most common for behavioral health specialist roles in Missouri?

 H-1B is the most common visa for behavioral health specialists in Missouri, provided the role requires at least a bachelor's degree in a directly related field such as psychology, social work, or counseling.
 J-1 Exchange Visitor visas are also used, particularly when paired with Conrad 30 waivers that allow specialists to work in underserved areas of Missouri in exchange for a two-year service commitment.
-O-1 is an option for candidates with demonstrated exceptional expertise.
+O-1 visa is an option for candidates with demonstrated exceptional expertise.

 Which cities in Missouri have the most behavioral health specialist sponsorship jobs?